venkateshnani14/rbac/README.md

 1. ADMIN
 2. USER

-#Note : If you run into any issue, please try to clear the application-cache in the browser.
+#Note : If you run into any issue, please try to clear the application-cache in the browser and then open the app in a new tab.

 First, login as an admin with random credentials to see the admin dashboard.
 You can view the users and their permissions.